 Appraiser judgment prevails in all decisions regarding individual parcel valuation.
 For each parcel, a value was selected based on general and specific data pertaining to the parcel, the neighborhood, and the market.
 The Appraiser determines which available value estimate and methodology is appropriate to individual parcels and may adjust particular parcel characteristics and conditions as they occur in the valuation area.
-The process and results were reviewed for quality control and administrative purposes by the Senior Appraiser, Dan Atkinson.
+The process and results were reviewed for quality control and administrative purposes.
 Management has reviewed the standard statistical measures for valuation performance.

-The standard statistical measures of valuation performance are presented in both the 2018 and 2019 Ratio Analysis charts included in this report.
+The standard statistical measures of valuation performance are presented in both the 2019 and 2020 Ratio Analysis charts included in this report.
 Improved sales used for purposes of calculating the Ratio Results originate from a three-year period prior to the Appraisal Date.
-Of these sales, eight occurred in 2017, and twenty four occurred in 2018.
+Of these sales, eight occurred in 2017, sixteen in 2018, and eighteen occurred in 2019.
 A list of both improved sales used and those considered not reflective of market are included in subsequent sections.

-A preliminary Ratio Study was completed just prior to the application of the 2018 recommended values.
-This study benchmarks the current assessment level using 2018 posted values.
-The ratio study completed after application of the 2019 year recommended values determines the difference new values would have on assessment level and uniformity.
-Application of the values described above resulted in the following changes under Assessment Level: the Weighted Mean increased from 59.3% to 86.4%; under Uniformity: the Coefficient of Dispersion decreased from 21.39% to 13.52%, and the Coefficient of Variation, also decreased from 26.59% to 17.34%.
+A preliminary Ratio Study was completed just prior to the application of the 2020 recommended values.
+This study benchmarks the current assessment level using 2019 posted values.
+The ratio study completed after application of the 2020 year recommended values determines the difference new values would have on assessment level and uniformity.
+Application of the values described above resulted in the following changes under Assessment Level: the Weighted Mean increased from 76.6% to 92.0%; under Uniformity: the Coefficient of Dispersion decreased from 20.64% to 9.62%, and the Coefficient of Variation, also decreased from 24.57% to 12.99%.
+The remaining measure of uniformity, the Price-Related Differential, slightly increased from .97 to 0.99.